operativeF/metabench/README.md

 We would measure the compilation time for this file, and repeat the process until satisfactory data has been gathered.
 This tedious task of generating different (but obviously related) `.cpp` files and running the compiler to gather timings is what the Metabench module automates.
-It does this by assuming that the `.cpp` files are written using the ERB template system, and it generates a family of `.cpp` files from that template.
-It then compiles these files and gathers benchmark data from these compilations.
+It does this by taking a `.cpp.erb` file written using the ERB template system, and generating a family of `.cpp` files from that template.
+It then compiles these `.cpp` files and gathers benchmark data from these compilations.

-Concretely, you start by writing a `.cpp` file (say `std_tuple.cpp`) that may contain ERB markup:
+Concretely, you start by writing a `.cpp.erb` file (say `std_tuple.cpp.erb`) that may contain ERB markup:

 ```c++
 #include <tuple>